Sodium Metal Reactions with Inorganic and Organic Compounds

 Sodium and chlorine reaction

-Sodium chlorine gas end produce sodium chloride.
-This reaction too emit great amount of heat to the outside.
+Sodium and chlorine gas reaction gives sodium chloride as the only product.
+This reaction release great amount of heat to the outside.

 2Na(s) + Cl2(g) → 2NaCl(s)